Fitting Laser Eye Surgery into a hectic work schedule

 The thing is, anyone who’s part of the 9-5 or has to work in the digital world is more than likely hyperaware of how quickly time seems to be passing by.
-And as a result, are increasingly conscious about where it’s spent or how it’s used.
+As a result, society is becoming increasingly conscious about where our time is spent and how it’s used.

 You’ve got to spend a little time to make time

-And it’s a similar thing for anyone who says they don’t have time for Laser Eye Surgery — although you don’t need to do it twice.
-Once you invest a small amount of time now — two or three half days at most – and have the treatment, you’ll soon see how many hours it will save you putting in contacts, looking for your glasses, and messing around at the opticians.
+It’s a similar thing for anyone who says they don’t have time for Laser Eye Surgery — only that you still only need to do it once.
+Once you invest a small amount of time now — two or three half-days at most – in having the assessments, undergoing the brief treatment, and attending a few aftercare appointments, you’ll soon start seeing how many hours it will save you fiddling with your contacts, looking for your glasses, and messing around at the opticians.

 But the greatest benefit of all, similarity to meditation, is not the number of hours it saves you, but the way in which it enables you to better experience every second of life.
-Whether you’ve spontaneously pulled over to watch a burning red sunset, or you’re enjoying a moment with the kids while rolling around in the mud, Laser Eye Surgery ensures you witness every single detail and appreciate the experience in its entirety.
+Whether you’ve spontaneously pulled over to watch a burning red sunset, or you’re enjoying a moment with the kids while rolling around in the mud, Laser Eye Surgery ensures you witness every single detail and appreciate every experience in its entirety.